xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 * Click on *Open* to open the COM port.

-* Now, in order to establisih a telnet connection to the above serial connection, open a telnet client application (On Windows, open another instance of the Hercules application, select *TCP Client* tab)
+* Now, in order to establish a telnet connection to the above serial connection, open a telnet client application (On Windows, open another instance of the Hercules application, select *TCP Client* tab)
 * Configure the telnet client application with ip address as XMOS device address.
 Key in the port number as *46* in order to connect to the UART0.
 * Click *Connect* so that the telnet client connects to the telnet server running on the S2E device.
 Observe a welcome message *Welcome to serial to ethernet telnet server demo!
 This server is connected to uart channel 0* appears on the client application console.